 For more details regarding their opening hours, please visit their visit Huntingdonshire Archives page.

 It is always advisable to book a seat in advance, especially if you wish to consult a map.
 It is advisable to order documents before you arrive to ensure they have the items you wish to consult in order to avoid disappointment, especially if you have travelled a long distance.

 The Archive also has a shop which sells various books, CDs, posters and maps.
-For further information regarding items sold, and their prices, please peruse their price guide and order form.
+Items available for sale include:

 A research service is offered for people unable to visit in person.
 They also have a list of Record Agents, who, for a fee, can conduct research on your behalf.

 Huntingdonshire Archives and Local Studies is a member of the CARN (County Archive Research Network).
 If you lose your card, the Office does make a charge for replacement.